shmutalov/bsplib-rs/README.md

-# bspsrc-rs
+# bsplib-rs
-BSPSource is a map decompiler for Source engine maps, written in Rust.
+BSPLib is a map parser for Source engine maps, written in Rust.